Research

 Green Collars at the Voting Booth: Material Interest and Environmentalist Voting.

-Joint with Italo Colantone (Bocconi University), Piero Stanig (Bocconi University), Francesco Vona (University of Milan & FEEM).
+Joint with Italo Colantone (Bocconi), Piero Stanig (Bocconi), Francesco Vona (Milan).
+[FEEM Working Paper]

 Abstract